meinaart/cypress-plugin-snapshots/README.md

 Below is a list of functionality that is under consideration for implementing in a next version.

 - Add basic Cypress test for demonstration
-- Add screenshots/screen recording to README
+- Add screenshots to README
-- Optionally exclude fields from snapshot compare, both per test and globally
 - Make `toMatchSnapshot` work for DOM elements
-- Optionally ignore extra fields in expected object.
-Basically only match what's defined in the snapshot.
 - Disable "update snapshots" server in headless mode
 - Contact Cypress team to be included in [official plugin list on Cypress.io](https://docs.cypress.io/plugins/index.html)
 - Add unit tests